dzimius/data_pipeline_dagster/README.md

 # data_pipelines_dagster
-Data pipelines project which use dagster as a scheduler tool.
-In this project I get Fake API data (jsonplaceholder), tranform it and insert into prepared SQL tables.
-In next steps I create simualated new and edited data.
-I perform Slowing Changing Dimension (type 2) to keep consistency of data.
+Data pipelines project which uses Dagster as a scheduling tool.
+In this project, I get fake API data (from JSONPlaceholder), transform it, and insert it into prepared SQL tables.
+In the next steps, I create simulated new and edited data.
+I perform Slowly Changing Dimension (type 2) processing to keep data consistency.

-I created two dagster jobs.
-The first one is a 'initial run' that create new tables in local database.
-The second job is a simulation of new and edited fake data.
-I schedule the second job so that it runs every 1 minute which simulate fetching the online data with the API.
-The tables are updating contiuously if the dagster server is running.
+I created two Dagster jobs.
+The first one is an 'initial run' that creates new tables in the local database.
+The second job simulates new and edited fake data.
+I schedule the second job to run every 1 minute, which simulates fetching online data from the API.
+The tables keep updating continuously as long as the Dagster server is running.

 The diagram below illustrates the overall workflow: